Former FDNY firefighter hurt in assault released from rehab center

 The family of Jack Carter, a retired FDNY firefighter, feared he was blind when at last he opened his eyes after surviving an almost lethal assault last August that left him in a coma.

-On Friday, Carter, 69, greeted family, friends and firefighters who celebrated a recovery his caregivers termed amazing and a miracle, as he has progressed from needing three people to help him stand to walking, albeit with a walker, down the rehab center hall, and after a news conference, out to the SUV taking him home.
+On Friday, Carter, 69, greeted family, friends and firefighters who celebrated a recovery his caregivers termed amazing and a miracle.
+He has progressed from needing three people to help him stand to walking, albeit with a walker, down the rehab center hall and, after a news conference, out to the SUV taking him home.

 Kathie Carter, who married him only four days before a Mt.
 Sinai gated community’s security guard nearly widowed her, said, “I did my best not to believe the negativity.”